Biohazardyee/courses/Year 2/Computer Science/Data Structures and Algorithms/algorithms.md

     - To use it, we must include an additional header the `<string>` library

 The `<string>` library offers many functionalities.

+## References and pointers in C++

+As in C, we can store memory addresses in variables

+Pointers and pointer operations are more powerful in C++
+    - Fundamental in OOP

+### Dynamic Memory in C++

+C had malloc()
+C++ has operators **new** and **delete**

+new is followed by a data type specifier and if a sequence of more than one element is required, the number of these within brackets [].
+It returns a pointer to the beginning of the new block of memory allocated.

+pointer = new type
+pointer = new type [number_of_elements]

+In most cases, memory allocated dynamically is only needed during specific periods of time within a program; once it is no longed needed, it can be freed so that the memory becomes available again for other requests of dynamic memory. this is the purpose of operator delete.

+deleter pointer;
+delete[] pointer;

+#### Pros

+- Flexibility: Dynamic memory allocation allows us to allocate memory as needed during runtime.
+- Data structure: data structures such as linked lists, trees, graphs and resizable arrays (vectors in C++) often need to allocate memory dynamically to accommodate varying amount of data.
+- Resource management: We can allocate memory when needed and deallocate it when it's no longer required.
+- Dynamic arrays: Dynamic memory allocation allows us to create arrays whose size can be determined during runtime.

+#### Common pitfalls

+- Memory leaks
+- Dangling pointers

 ## Introduction to Version Control